-"(He considers:) 'For all their lives the Arahants having abandoned high beds ^[31] and large beds, ^[32] refraining from high beds and large beds, they make use of a low sleeping place, a (hard) bed or a strewing of grass.
+"(He considers:) 'For all their lives the Arahants having abandoned high beds32 and large beds,33 refraining from high beds and large beds, they make use of a low sleeping place, a (hard) bed or a strewing of grass.
 So today I have abandoned high beds and large beds, refraining from high beds and large beds, I make use of a low sleeping place, a (hard) bed or a strewing of grass.
-By this practise, following after the Arahants the Uposatha will be entered on by me.'
+By this practice, following after the Arahants the Uposatha will be entered on by me.'

-"It is undertaken by this eighth practise.
+"It is undertaken by this eighth practice.

-"Thus indeed, Visākhā, is the Uposatha entered on and undertaken with its eight component practises, of great fruit, of great advantage, of great splendour, of great range.
+"Thus indeed, Visākhā, is the Uposatha entered on and undertaken with its eight component practices, of great fruit, of great advantage, of great splendour, of great range.
 "How great a fruit?
 How great an advantage?
 How great a splendour?
 How great a range?

-"Just as though, Visākhā, one might have power, dominion and kingship ^[33] over sixteen great countries abounding in the seven treasures ^[34] -that is to say, Aṅga, Magadha, Kasi, Kosala, Vajji, Malla, Ceti, Vaṃsa, Kure, Pañcāla, Maccha, Surasena, Assaka, Avantī, Gandhāra and Kamboja, yet it is not worth a sixteenth part of the Uposatha undertaken with its eight practises.
-For what reason?
-Miserable is kingship over men compared with heavenly bliss.
+"Just as though, Visākhā, one might have power, dominion and kingship34 over sixteen great countries abounding in the seven treasures35-that is to say, Aṅga, Magadha, Kasi, Kosala, Vajji, Malla, Ceti, Vaṃsa, Kure, Pañcāla, Maccha, Surasena, Assaka, Avantī, Gandhāra and Kamboja, yet it is not worth a sixteenth part of the Uposatha undertaken